Sketched Clustering via Hybrid Approximate Message Passing: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we present the results of two numerical experiments used to test the performance of the CL-AMP, CL-OMPR, and k-means++ algorithms.
-For k-means++, we used the implementation provided by MATLAB and, for CL-OMPR, we downloaded the MATLAB implementation from \cite{clompr:toolbox} and enabled the ``++" initialization method.
-CL-OMPR and CL-AMP used the same sketch $\vec{y}$, whose frequency vectors $\vec{W}$ were drawn using the method described in \cite{clompr2}.
-For both experiments, the clusters were randomly drawn as $\vec{c}_k\sim \mc{N}(\vec{0}_N, 1.5^2 K^{2/N} \vec{I}_N)$, after which the training (and test) data were drawn from the GMM \eqref{gm} with weights $\alpha_k = \frac{1}{K} \forall k$ and covariances $\vec{R}_k = \vec{I}_N \forall k$.
-For CL-OMPR and CL-AMP, the runtimes reported include the time of computing the sketch.
+In this section, we present the results of several experiments used to test the performance of the CL-AMP, CL-OMPR, and k-means++ algorithms.
+For k-means++, we used the implementation provided by MATLAB and, for CL-OMPR, we downloaded the MATLAB implementation from \cite{clompr:toolbox}.
+CL-OMPR and CL-AMP used the same sketch $\vec{y}$, whose frequency vectors $\vec{W}$ were drawn using the method described in \secref{cl}, with the scaling parameter $\sigma^2$ set via \eqref{mom2}.
+For CL-OMPR and CL-AMP, the reported runtimes include the time of computing the sketch, unless otherwise noted.
+All experiments were run on a Dell PowerEdge C6320 two-socket server with Intel Xeon E5-2680 v4 processors (14 cores, 2.40GHz) and 128GB RAM.